-- a) must be used as a typewriter, not as a database, although standard formatting software is acceptable; - b) must have been cleared of any previously stored data, as must any portable storage medium used.
+- a. must be used as a typewriter, not as a database, although standard formatting software is acceptable; - must have been cleared of any previously stored data, as must any portable storage medium used.
 An unauthorised memory stick must not be used by a candidate.
-When needed, the centre must provide a memory stick, which is cleared of any previously stored data, to the candidate; - c) must be in good working order at the time of the examination; - d) must be accommodated in such a way that other candidates are not disturbed and cannot read the screen.
-Where a candidate using a word processor is accommodated in another room, a separate invigilator will be required; - e) must either be connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium.
+When needed, the centre must provide a memory stick, which is cleared of any previously stored data, to the candidate; - c. must be in good working order at the time of the examination; - d. must be accommodated in such a way that other candidates are not disturbed and cannot read the screen.
+Where a candidate using a word processor is accommodated in another room, a separate invigilator will be required; - e. must either be connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium.
 This must be done after the examination is over.
-The candidate must be present to verify that the work printed is his or her own.
-Word processed scripts must be attached to any answer booklet which contains some of the answers; - f) must be used to produce scripts under secure conditions, otherwise they may be refused; - g) must not be used to perform skills which are being assessed; - h) must not be connected to an intranet or any other means of communication; - i) must not give the candidate access to other applications such as a calculator (where prohibited in the examination), spreadsheets etc;

-- j) must not include graphic packages or computer aided design software unless permission has been given to use these; - k) must not have any predictive text software or an automatic spelling and grammar check enabled unless the candidate has been permitted a scribe or is using speech recognition technology (a scribe cover sheet must be completed), or the awarding body's specification permits the use of automatic spell checking; - must not include speech recognition technology unless the candidate has permission to use a scribe or relevant software; - m) must not be used on the candidate's behalf by a third party unless the candidate has permission to use a scribe.
+The candidate must be present to verify that the work printed is their own.
+Word processed scripts must be attached to any answer booklet which contains some of the answers; - f. must be used to produce work under secure conditions, otherwise the candidate's script may not be accepted; - g. must not be used to perform skills which are being assessed; - h. must not give the candidate access to other applications such as a calculator (where prohibited in the examination), email, the Internet, social media sites, spreadsheets: - i. must not include graphic packages or computer aided design software unless permission has been given to use these; - j. must not have any predictive text software or an automatic spelling and grammar check enabled unless the candidate has been permitted a scribe (a scribe cover sheet must be completed), or the awarding body's specification permits the use of automatic spell checking; - k. must not include computer reading (text to speech) software unless the candidate has permission to use a computer reader; - I. must not include speech recognition technology unless the candidate has permission to use a scribe (a scribe cover sheet must be completed); - m. must not be used on the candidate's behalf by a third party unless the candidate has permission to use a scribe (a scribe cover sheet must be completed).

-An awarding body may require a word processor cover sheet to be included with the candidate's typed script.
+14.26 An awarding body may require a word processor cover sheet to be included with the candidate's typed script.
 Please refer to the relevant awarding body's instructions.